Are you thinking about planning a trip to visit Disney World? You may be wondering When Are the Best Times to Go To Disney World?

 If you don’t mind a little heat, consider visiting Disney World in the shoulder season of late April through early June or late August through early November.
 The weather will still be warm, but it won’t be quite as stifling as it is during the summer.

 If you would rather avoid the crowds and enjoy milder weather, I recommend visiting during the fall or winter months instead.
 You’ll still be able to enjoy all of the fun activities that Disney World has to offer without the large crowds.
-And, you might even find some great deals on hotels and tickets!
+And, you might even find some great deals on hotels!

 These are all fantastic times to visit the happiest place on earth with your loved ones.